GustavoMalimpensa/Institutodoconhece.com.br/README.md

 • See all teachers button;

-• Add image to the article;
+• Adicionar image to the article;

 • View image and title, equal areas of expertise;